11. Risk, Ambiguity, and Misspecification[1]#

 As economists, part of our job is to delineate tradeoffs.
 Explicit incorporation of precise notions of uncertainty allows us to explore two tradeoffs pertinent to decision making.
 Difficult tradeoffs emerge when we consider implications from multiple statistical models and alternative parameter configurations.
 Thus, when making decisions, how much weight should we assign to best “guesses” in the face of our model specification doubts, versus possibly bad outcomes that our doubts unleash?
 Focusing exclusively on best guesses can lead us naively to ignore adverse possibilities worth considering.
 Focusing exclusively on worrisome bad outcomes can lead to extreme policies that perform poorly in more normal outcomes.
 Such considerations induce us to formalize tradeoffs in terms of explicit expressions of aversions to uncertainty.

-There are also intertemporal tradeoffs: should we act now, or should we wait until we will have learned more?
+There are also intertemporal tradeoffs: should we act now, or should we wait until we have learned more?
 While waiting is tempting, it can also be so much more costly that it becomes prudent to take at least some actions now even though we anticipate knowing more later.

 11.2.1.
 Aims#